holehouse-lab/shephard-colab/readme.md

 [find_sites_near_PTMs](https://colab.research.google.com/drive/1D2TOFDO6rYgMjAQB3Ft1u_GEIFjSE_Yt?usp=sharing)

 This notebook reads in all the proteins and annotated PTMs in the human proteome and calculates the frequency occurence of PTMs near Dimethylation sites in the human proteome.
-This example demostrates how to:
+This example demonstrates how to:

  * Initialize an empty proteome and add proteins from shprd protein file
  * Add sites from shprd site file